BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/the_return_of_the_king.md

 ## ADDITIONAL RULES

 - This army must include both Aragorn – Strider and the King of the Dead.
-Aragorn is always the army’s leader.
+Aragorn is always the army's leader.
 - Aragorn, Legolas, and Gimli may all lead Warriors of the Dead and Riders of the Dead in this army list.

 ## SPECIAL RULES